zzonyo/trust-docs-test/source/index.html.md

   - 5. Please try to extend your request polling cycle when implementing your strategy.

 ## Maintenance with service suspended
-During the maintenance of the business system, in addition to the below one interfaces(<a href='https://docs.huobigroup.com/docs/option/v1/en/#query-whether-the-system-is-available'>Query whether the system is available</a >) for users to query the system status, all “rest” interfaces of the API business will return {"status": "maintain"} in a fixed manner.
+During the maintenance of the business system, in addition to the below one interface(<a href='https://docs.huobigroup.com/docs/option/v1/en/#query-whether-the-system-is-available'>Query whether the system is available</a >) for users to query the system status, all “rest” interfaces of the API business will return {"status": "maintain"} in a fixed manner.

 ### The one interfaces is:
 - Query whether the system is available: https://api.hbdm.com/heartbeat/